Matt Feiler: Houston Texans

-2014

-Feiler went undrafted in the 2014 NFL Draft, but accepted an invitation to attend rookie minicamp with the Houston Texans on a tryout basis.
-On May 16, 2014, the Houston Texans signed Feiler to a three-year, $1.54 million contract that includes a signing bonus of $5,000.
+Feiler went undrafted in the 2014 NFL draft, but accepted an invitation to attend rookie minicamp with the Houston Texans on a tryout basis.
+On May 16, 2014, the Texans signed Feiler to a three-year, $1.54 million contract that includes a signing bonus of $5,000.
 Throughout training camp, Feiler competed against Tyson Clabo, Anthony Dima, Bryan Witzmann, and Will Yeatman for a roster spot as a backup offensive tackle.
 On August 30, 2014, the Houston Texans waived Feiler as part of their final roster cuts, but subsequently signed him to their practice squad the following day.
 On December 31, 2014, the Houston Texans signed Feiler to a two-year, $1.11 million reserve/futures contract that included a signing bonus of $5,000.

-2015

-During training camp, Feiler competed for a roster spot as a backup offensive lineman against Bryan Witzmann, Will Yeatman, and Kendall Lamm.
+During training camp in 2015, Feiler competed for a roster spot as a backup offensive lineman against Bryan Witzmann, Will Yeatman, and Kendall Lamm.

 On September 4, 2015, he was released by the Texans.

 Pittsburgh Steelers

 On September 7, 2015, Feiler was claimed off waivers by the Pittsburgh Steelers and signed to their practice squad.

-2016

 During training camp, Feiler competed for a roster spot as a backup offensive tackle against Ryan Harris and Jerald Hawkins.
 On September 3, 2016, Feiler was released by the Steelers as part of final roster cuts and was signed to the practice squad the next day.
-On October 8, 2016, he was promoted to the Steelers' active roster after Ryan Harris was placed on injured-reserve.
+On October 8, 2016, he was promoted to the Steelers' active roster after Harris was placed on injured-reserve.
 On October 17, 2016, he was released by the Steelers and was re-signed back to the practice squad the next day.
 He signed a reserve/future contract with the Steelers on January 24, 2017.